 The history of mask carving in Ambalangoda is going back several centuries; even today it is the most important city for mask carving.
 There are several museums in Ambalangoda showcasing traditional masks of Sri Lanka and handicrafts.

 The museum has a large collection of masks dating back many thousands of years and some of the exhibits are not to be found anywhere else in the world.
 Ambalangoda mask museum offers the best opportunity for people who look for traditional Sri Lankan masks.

-Sinharaja is the last remaining rain forest of Sri Lanka and a most valuable patch of forest in the island.
-The forest is declared as a world heritage site by UNESCO due to its importance for nature.
+Sinharaja is the last remaining rainforest of Sri Lanka and the most valuable patch of forest on the island.
+The forest is declared a world heritage site by UNESCO due to its importance to nature.

 Places to visit in Bentota – Galle Fort

 In the beautiful coastal town of Galle majestically stands the cobblestoned old Dutch fort.
 It has welcomed many chic boutiques, hotels, motels, museums, and galleries and had become the heart of the tourist traffic in southern Sri Lanka.
 Don’t forget to explore this fascinating UNESCO world heritage site if you choose Bentota as your beach holiday destination.

 Places to visit in Bentota-Kande Vihara Buddhist temple

 Kande Vihara is a Buddhist temple and one of the most beautiful temples and important places to visit on the west coast.
 Kande Vihara is one of the most popular Buddhist temples on the west coast of Sri Lanka and is located very close to Bentota beach.
 This historical temple is dating back to the Kandyan period (18000s).
 It is believed to be constructed by King Rajadhi Rajasinghe.
 The main attractions of the temple are the Bo-tree, Dagoba, Shiva Devala, Relic house and the Image house.
 Kande Vihara is popular for its historical wall paintings and they are dating back several centuries.